frycast/SQL_course/create-database/README.md

 ### Connect Azure Data Studio (optional)

-You should do this if you're interested in using Azure Data Studio instead of SSMS.
+You should do this if you're interested in using Azure Data Studio instead of SSMS, or if you are on mac.

-14. Open Azure Data Studio
+14. Install ([click here](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15)) and Open Azure Data Studio

 15. Click "Create a connection"